punitlanjewar/data-analysis-projects/Power BI/Retail Company Sales Data/README.md

 # Insights

-A single 3 page report was created on Power BI Desktop & it was then published to Power BI Service.
+This is a 3 page report was created on Power BI Desktop & it was then published to Power BI Service.

 Following inferences can be drawn from the dashboard.